 - Ability to communicate with diplomacy and efficiency while informing guests about museum and gallery policies.

 - Aptitude to remain calm, focused, and attentive to visitor needs.

 - Willingness and ability to work for 3.5 hours for one day per week.

 - Ability to sit and or stand for 3.5 hours at a time.

 - Acquire basic knowledge of museum policies, safety guidelines, amenities, and spaces.

 Summer Tour Plus

 Summer Tour Plus (STP) is a program presented by Morikami Museum for children’s groups and summer camps.
-This summer program will consist of a guided tour through our new exhibit and two hands-on projects.
+This summer program will consist of a presentation on the new exhibit and two hands-on projects.
 College age and High school student volunteers are requested and must be at least 15 years old to apply for STP positions.
 Volunteers will assist the instructor with the preparation of materials and work with the children as needed.
 Students must be available for a minimum of two (2) days a week, but may volunteer up to four (4) days each week.
-There is a mandatory orientation for all volunteers on (Mon.)
-June 8th, 2020 @ 2:00 pm held in the Morikami Museum.
+There is a mandatory orientation for all volunteers held at the Morikami Museum.
 Volunteers must be interviewed in order to participate in this program.

 Summer Tour Plus runs from June – August each year.
 Tuesdays – Fridays, 9:45 am – 12:30 pm